realpaver/realpaver/doc/docs/userdoc/parameters.md

 Several categories of parameters can be defined:

-- general ones, that mainly apply to global algorithms like the NCSP solver, or that are common to most of mechanisms
+- general ones, that mainly apply to global algorithms like the CSP solver, or that are common to most of mechanisms
 - specific ones, that are dedicated to some mechanisms like the branching or splitting strategies, the linear solver configuration, etc.

 ## General parameters